stat6863-s18/team-3_project_repo/README.md

 # team-3_project_repo

-Name: Exploratory, Descriptive statistics and Chi Square Test of Medicare Data
+Name: Exploratory, Descriptive Statistics and Chi Square Test of Medicare Data

 Team Nickname: Not Any More SASRCasm (the mystic pattern recognition pirates)